yvestolod/imsjavasamp/README.md

 # IMS Java Hello World Sample
-This repository contains a sample Hello IMS Java program (JMP) to get started with Java programming in IMS.
+This repository contains sample programs to get started with Java programming in IMS.